obinnakalu135/STORM/README.md

 By combining these scores (TF x IDF), TF-IDF helps identify documents that use specific vocabulary not found elsewhere in your collection.
 These documents are likely to contain the most unique and relevant information for your research.

+## What the Script Does

+This Python script helps you analyze a collection of PDFs to find the ones with the most unique content.
+It uses a technique called Term Frequency-Inverse Document Frequency (TF-IDF).
+Here's a simplified breakdown of the steps:

+1. **PDF Processing:** The script extracts text from your PDFs and performs basic cleaning.

+2. **Building the Vocabulary:** It iterates through all PDFs, building a dictionary of unique words encountered across your collection.

+3. **TF-IDF Analysis:** TF-IDF considers how often a word appears within a document (TF) and how rare it is across your entire collection (IDF).
+The script calculates these scores for each word.

+4. **Identifying Unique PDFs:** Finally, it assigns a TF-IDF score to each PDF based on the combined scores of its unique words.
+PDFs with higher scores likely contain more unique information relevant to your research.

 ## Using the Code (Mac and Windows)

 This project requires Python libraries and some setup steps.
 Here's a detailed guide for Mac and Windows users.